 - Students can access, develop, and use information to analyze business problems and propose feasible solutions.

-A minimum of 128 US credit hours consisting of the following: a minimum of 40 Required US credit hours Core courses in the Major (this equals 17 courses); 30 US credit hours from the Global Citizenship Program; 48 Elective US credit hours this equals 16 courses.
+A minimum of 128 US credit hours consisting of the following: a minimum of 55 required US credit hours of major coursework (see below); a minimum of 30 US credit hours from the Global Citizenship Program; and 43 US credit hours of electives.

 - BUSN 1000 Business Spreadsheets (1 credit hour)

 - ACCT 2010 Financial Accounting (3 credit hours)

 - ACCT 2025 Managerial Accounting (3 credit hours)

 - CSIS 1500 Introduction to Business Technologies (3 credit hours)

 - MATH 1430 College Algebra (3 credit hours)

 - BUSN 2750 Introduction to Statistics (3 credit hours)

 - MNGT 2100 Management Theory & Practices (3 credit hours)